AMENDED BYLAWS OF WIRELESS INTERNET SERVICE PROVIDERS’ ASSOCIATION

 8.1.1.
 Principal Member.
 Each Principal Member must be a WISP, but its business need not be limited to that of a WISP.

 8.1.2.
 Vendor Member.
 Each Vendor Member must be a distributor, supplier or manufacturer of goods and services provided to WISPs.

 8.1.3.
 Associate Member.
 Each Associate Member must meet the qualifications established or to be established by the Board for Associate Members or be individually admitted as an Associate Member by the Board.

 8.1.4.
 Advisory Member.
 The Board may appoint any individual or organization as an Advisory Member.
-Advisory Membership is the only class of Membership that does not have voting rights and does not require the payment of dues.
+Advisory Member is the only class of membership that does not have voting rights and does not require the payment of dues.